railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 available in OpenERP: :guilabel:`Box`, :guilabel:`Pack`, :guilabel:`Pallet` and :guilabel:`Unit`.

-Once all packaging are defined, you can attach the packaging to your products through the following menu:
+Once all packaging is defined, you can attach the packaging to your products through the following menu:
-:menuselection:`Warehouse --> Configuration --> Product --> Packaging`
+:menuselection:`Warehouse --> Configuration --> Product --> Packaging`.

 .. figure:: images/product_packaging.png
 	:scale: 75
 	:align: center

-	*Definition of the packaging on the product*
+	*Defining the Packaging for the Product*

 ..
 Copyright © Open Object Press.
 All rights reserved.